Vance Packard: Career

-In July 2020, an academic description reported on the nature and rise of the "robot prosumer", derived from modern-day technology and related participatory culture, that, in turn, was substantially predicted earlier by science fiction writers, as well as Packard.
+In July 2020, an academic description reported on the nature and rise of the "robot prosumer", derived from modern-day technology and related participatory culture, that, in turn, had been predicted substantially by science fiction writers, as well as Packard.

 The Hidden Persuaders

 In The Hidden Persuaders, first published in 1957, Packard explored advertisers' use of consumer motivational research and other psychological techniques, including depth psychology and subliminal tactics, to manipulate expectations and induce desire for products, particularly in the American postwar era.
 He identified eight "compelling needs" that advertisers promise products will fulfill (Emotional Security, Reassurance of worth, Ego gratification, Creative outlets, Love objects, Sense of power, Roots, Immortality).

-According to Packard, these needs are so strong that people are compelled to buy products merely to satisfy them.
+According to Packard, these needs are so strong that people are compelled to buy products merely to satisfy those needs.
 The book also explores the manipulative techniques of promoting politicians to the electorate.
 Additionally, the book questions the morality of using these techniques.

 While the book was a top-seller among middle-class audiences, it was widely criticised by marketing researchers and advertising executives as carrying a sensationalist tone and containing unsubstantiated assertions.
+The Sunday Times included the book in its list of 12 most influential books since World War II.

 The Naked Society

-In his 1964 book called "The Naked Society", Packard criticized advertisers' unfettered use of private information to create marketing schemes.
+In his 1964 book called The Naked Society, Packard criticized advertisers' unfettered use of private information to create marketing schemes.
 He compared a recent Great Society initiative by then-president Lyndon B. Johnson, the National Data Bank, to the use of information by advertisers and argued for increased data privacy measures to ensure that information did not find its way into the wrong hands.
 The essay led Congress to create the Special Subcommittee on the Invasion of Privacy and inspired privacy advocates such as Neil Gallagher and Sam Ervin to fight Johnson's flagrant disregard for consumer privacy.